AyaRayanx/locamonda-/README.md

 * `Review`
 * `ApplicationUser`

-Relationships between these entities are managed using **Entity Framework Core**.
+Entity relationships and database operations are managed using **Entity Framework Core**.

-Properties shown to customers are filtered based on their current status, including whether they are active, approved, and available.
+Properties available to customers are filtered based on their current status, including whether they are active, approved, and available.

 ## Getting Started

 ### Prerequisites

-Make sure you have:

 * [.NET 8 SDK](https://dotnet.microsoft.com/)
 * SQL Server or SQL Server LocalDB